Pchatbot: A Large-Scale Dataset for Personalized Chatbot: Application and Analysis

-From the perspective of scale, we evaluate the effectiveness of dataset scale by conducting experiments on 5 subsets of different size using Seq2Seq-Attention model.
+We evaluate the effectiveness of dataset scale by conducting experiments on five subsets of different sizes using the Seq2Seq model.
 We construct these subsets by merging the partitions.
-Specifically, we use partition-1 as the smallest dataset, and add partition-2 to partition-5 successively to construct bigger datasets.
+Specifically, we use partition-1 as the smallest dataset and add partition-2 to partition-5 successively to construct bigger datasets.

-Experimental results of incremental scale are shown in Table \ref{tab:expr_of_scale}.
-The results show that with the increase of the training data size, the model's perplexity value and similarity metrics (BLEU-K) have a growing trend, on both PchatbotW and PchatbotL.
-It confirms that using more training data helps to improve the effectiveness of the model.

-However, we also find that the diversity metrics(Distinct-K) in different subsets have no obvious discrepancy.
-We attribute this to that our smallest dataset also has a relatively big scale, which highlights the common disadvantage in generation-based models: preferring to generate similar and generic responses \cite{Jiwei_Speaker_2016}.
+Experimental results of incremental scale are shown in Figure \ref{fig:ratio}.
+The results show that with the increasing of the training data size, the model's performance has a growing trend across all metrics.
+It confirms that using more training data helps to improve the model's effectiveness.
+Besides, we find that the diversity metrics(Distinct-K) turn goes down when using 50\% of data.
+We attribute the phenomenon to that with more training data, the Seq2Seq model prefers to generate similar and generic responses~\cite{Jiwei_Speaker_2016}.